Ezogelin Çorbası -Turkish spicy red lentil soup

 Nutrition Information (per serve)

-- In a medium-sized saucepan, heat the olive oil and butter over medium heat.
+- In a medium-sized saucepan, heat the olive oil and margarine over medium heat.
 Add the onion and garlic and gently cook for about 2 minutes, or until soft but not brown.

 - Stir in the tomato paste, tomato, paprika, and chilli pepper.